fb-pixel

 Ingredients Needed

-• Chicken Bones, Feet and Neck – Use the bones from your roasted chicken, it’s best to have at least two good sized carcasses.
-You can also save the bones in the freezer until you have enough for a nice large batch of broth.
+• Chicken Bones, Feet and Neck - It’s best to have at least two good-sized carcasses at a time.
+If you cook just one chicken at a time, you can save the bones in the freezer until you have enough for a nice, large batch of broth.
 If you don’t have access to chicken feet, you can buy them here!

-• Apple Cider Vinegar (ACV) – this helps to pull out the gelatin and minerals from within the bones.
+• Apple Cider Vinegar (ACV) – ACV helps to pull out the gelatin and minerals from within the bones.

-• Vegetable scraps (carrot peels, onion skins and tops, celery leaves or lovage) – if you don’t have any scraps just use a small carrot, half an onion and a stalk of celery.
+• Vegetable Scraps - Carrot peels, onion skins and tops, celery leaves, or lovage work great.
+If you don’t have any scraps, just use a small carrot, half an onion and a stalk of celery.

-• Sea Salt (optional) – I like to season my broth at the time of use because sometimes I’m adding seasonings to a recipe where I don’t need to use salted broth.
-I do like to have salted broth if I’m going to just be sipping on it as it adds in great flavor and additional minerals.
+• Sea Salt – I like to season my broth at the time of use because sometimes I’m adding seasonings to a recipe where I don’t need to use salted broth.
+However, I do like to have salted broth if I’m going to just be sipping on it, as it adds great flavor and additional minerals when using Redmond Real Salt.
+Use that link to automatically get 15% off your order!

 An Instant Pot filled with bone broth and ingredients.

-Open the lid to the Instant Pot and carefully strain your broth into a large Mason jar (I use a gallon-size jar).
-This is best done over a large bowl in the sink, just in case you spill you won’t lose all that precious broth.
+Step 4: Open the lid to the Instant Pot and carefully strain your broth into a large Mason jar (I use a gallon-size jar).
+This is best done over a large bowl in the sink, just in case you spill, you won’t lose all that precious broth.

-Place the broth in the refrigerator to cool overnight and gel.
-This will also allow the fat to rise to the surface and you can skim it off to use in cooking (definitely don’t throw it out!
-Use it as you would lard or even butter in savory dishes).
+Step 5: Place the broth in the refrigerator to cool overnight and gel.
+This will also allow the fat to rise to the surface, and you can skim it off to use in cooking.
+(Definitely don’t throw it out!
+Use it as you would lard or even butter in savory dishes.)

 Ways to Use Bone Broth

-There are so many incredible ways to use bone broth, some of the obvious ways are in stews and soups (like Savory Greek Lemon Chicken Soup and my Signature Chicken Chili).
+There are so many incredible ways to use bone broth; some of the obvious ways are in stews and soups (like Greek chicken soup, Instant Pot Zuppa Toscana, and my chicken chili with black beans).
 But here are a few of the more creative ways I like to get bone broth into my family’s diet:

 • Use homemade bone broth when making gravies and sauces.

-• Cook your grains in broth by subbing out the cooking water for bone broth.
+• Cook your grains in broth by substituting the cooking water for bone broth.
 This is fantastic for rice, barley and even savory oats.

-• Boil veggies, pasta, even potatoes in broth instead of water for added flavor.
+• Boil veggies, pasta, and even potatoes in broth instead of water for added flavor.

 A woman holding a spoon of gelled broth with a gallon of broth and an instant pot on the counter in front of her.